On the string topology of symmetric spaces of higher rank

 \section{The Chas-Sullivan product on symmetric spaces}

-Let $M= G/K$ be a compact symmetric space with $(G,K)$ being a Riemannian symmetric pair as in Section \ref{sec_symm_geodesics}.
-In this section we are going to show that for each critical submanifold $\Sigma\subseteq \Lambda M$ consisting of prime closed geodesics of $M$, there is a non-nilpotent element in the Chas-Sullivan algebra of $\Lambda M$.
-While in the case of a rank one symmetric space there is only one such homology class, in higher rank cases there are infinitely many.
-The rank one case follows from Section 13 of \cite{goresky:2009}.
-We extend the result therein to the higher rank case using completing manifolds, which avoids discussing level homologies.
+Let $M= G/K$ be a compact symmetric space.
+As we have seen in the previous section, $M$ is a homogeneous space of the connected component of its isometry group $G$ with $K$ being the stabilizer subgroup of a point.
+In this section we are going to show that each critical submanifold $\Sigma\subseteq \Lambda M$ consisting of prime closed geodesics of $M$ gives rise to a non-nilpotent element in the Chas-Sullivan algebra of $\Lambda M$.
+Throughout the latter part of this section we only consider homology with $\mathbb{Z}_2$-coefficients.
+At the end of this section we shall discuss coefficients in an arbitrary unital commutative ring.

-In this section our unital coefficient ring $R$ for homology and cohomolgy is always chosen such that all critical and completing manifolds are $R$-orientable.
-In most cases this means that we take $R=\ZZ_2$ since we do not have a general answer to the question whether all critical and all completing manifolds of a given symmetric space are orientable.
-As before the coefficient ring is omitted from the notation in what follows.\\